gabeschamberg/gabeschamberg.github.io/research.md

 The problem of quantifying the causal influences between random entities is a non-trivial problem, even when there is a known causal graph and joint distribution over all variables.
 This work seeks to build an information theoretic framework for quantifying the extent to which one random variable (or process) influences another.
 The key feature of this framework is that the produced causal influences are *context-dependent*, meaning that the level of influence depends upon the *value* of a cause.

 *Relevant Publications:*
-- "Quantifying Context-Dependent Causal Influences", *NeurIPS Workshop on Causal Learning*, December 2018.
+- "Quantifying Context-Dependent Causal Influences," *NeurIPS Workshop on Causal Learning*, December 2018.
-- "Measuring Sample Path Causal Influences with Relative Entropy", *Submitted*.
+- "Measuring Sample Path Causal Influences with Relative Entropy", *Under Review*.
 [[arXiv]](https://arxiv.org/abs/1810.05250)
-- "A Sample Path Measure of Causal Influence", *IEEE International Symposium on Information Theory (ISIT)*, June 2018.
+- "A Sample Path Measure of Causal Influence," *IEEE International Symposium on Information Theory (ISIT)*, June 2018.
 [[IEEE Xplore]](https://ieeexplore.ieee.org/document/8437627/)
 [[arXiv]](https://arxiv.org/abs/1805.03333)